Variational inequalities on unbounded domains for zero-sum singular-controller vs. stopper games: Setting and Main Results

+\end{theorem} \begin{remark} The optimal stopping rule $\tau_*$ is in so-called {\em feedback form}, because it only depends on the sample paths of the controlled dynamics $X^{[n,\nu]}$.
+This means that it characterises a best response against {\em any} choice of the control $(n,\nu)$ available to the controller. \end{remark}

 \begin{remark} Uniqueness of the solution to Problem \ref{prb:varineq} remains an open question.
 Methods used in, e.g., \cite{soner1991free}, do not apply due to the presence of obstacle {\em and} gradient constraints.
 Existence of an optimal control pair $(n^*,\nu^*)\in\cA_t$ is also subtle and cannot be addressed in the generality of our setting.
-Even in standard singular control problems (not games) abstract existence results rely on compactness arguments in the space of increasing processes under more stringent assumptions (e.g., convexity or concavity) on the functions $f$, $g$, $h$, $b$ and $\sigma$ (see, e.g., \cite{budhiraja2006optimal}, \cite{haussmann1995singular}, \cite{li2017existence}, \cite{taksar1992skorohod}). \end{remark}
+Even in standard singular control problems (not games) abstract existence results rely on compactness arguments in the space of increasing processes under more stringent assumptions (e.g., convexity/concavity or independence from the state dynamics) on the functions $f$, $g$, $h$, $b$ and $\sigma$ (see, e.g., \cite{budhiraja2006optimal}, \cite{haussmann1995singular}, \cite{li2017existence}, \cite{taksar1992skorohod}). \end{remark}

-\begin{remark} Our choice to work with $X^{[n,\nu]}\in\R^{d}$ is purely for simplicity of exposition.
-It will be clear from our arguments of proof that other types of unbounded domains as, e.g., orthants of $\R^d$, are equally covered by our analysis, provided that the controlled process $X^{[n,\nu]}$ cannot leave the domain in finite time.
-In particular, for $d=1$ our results apply to $X^{[n,\nu]}\in(0,\infty)$, which is of specific interest for economic applications with geometric Brownian motion or certain CIR dynamics. \end{remark}